willmcpo/graphql-tag-persistent/README.md

 > THIS is a fork of [graphql-tag](https://github.com/apollographql/graphql-tag).
 A PR was submitted for graphql-tag to provide out-of-the-box support for query hashing and persistent queries.
-Whilst that PR doesn't get approved, this package will exist in order to support our use case and potentially others' use case as well.
+Whilst that PR is pending, this package will exist in order to support our use case and potentially others' use case as well.
 Most of the README.md is based on graphql-tag's.

 [![npm version](https://badge.fury.io/js/graphql-tag.svg)](https://badge.fury.io/js/graphql-tag)